Our review articles earn a small amount of revenue from product purchases made through affiliate links

 On the way back, we took the same route down the mountain.
 The weather was great, and this hike on Mount Rose was definitely worth a try if you're heading towards Lake Tahoe or Reno

-Leave your California hiking and travel plans, including Yosemite National Park.
-Due to my father's influence, I have always loved outdoor activities, and since I was in Japan, I was captivated by the great nature of America and Canada, and as a result, I arrived at the United States, which I had longed for.
-We currently run ANAMI TOURS, which offers local optional tours that can be created with customers, including completely private hiking tours with Japanese guides.
-We will introduce you to some special options that you can find out because you are a local resident.
-If you are interested, please visit the website below.
+Leave your hiking and travel plans for California, including Yosemite National Park, to us.
+Influenced by my father, I've always loved outdoor activities, and while living in Japan, I started hiking and touring national parks, becoming fascinated by the natural beauty of America and Canada, which ultimately led me to my dream of visiting the United States.
+Currently, I run ANAMI TOURS, which offers local optional tours created together with clients, such as completely private hiking tours with Japanese guides.
+I'll introduce you to special options that I know only because I live in the area.
+If you're interested, please visit the website below